iutools/iutools/doc/test-plan.md

 Spell check SYLLABIC -- Happy Path
-- Enter some text in LATIN, some of which are badly spelled, others not.
+- Enter some text in SYLLABIC, some of which are badly spelled, others not.
 - Hit _Spell Check_ button
 - Words from input text should be displayed one at a time, with misspelled words underlined.